spiffdev/woocommerce-plugin/README.md

 ## To run locally

-* Copy a local build of api.js into spiff-connect/public/js/.
+* Copy a build of api.js into spiff-connect/public/js/.
 * Run `docker-compose up`.
 * Visit localhost:8888.